cardputer-dev/cardputer-site/docs/getting-started.md

 ### Hardware Mods

 There are quite a few people doing hardware mods on the cardputer.
-If you are interested in adding a wifi antenna, modding the display keyboard - go have a look at the relevant channels in the Discord.
+If you are interested in adding a wifi antenna, modding the display keyboard - go have a look at the relevant channels in the [Discord][].

 [firmware]: /firmware.html
 [s3datasheet]: https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf